 - Geographically, the major rivers of northern Bihar have Himalayan Origin.

-- Also, the considerable portion of their catchment lies in the glacial region.
+- Also, a considerable portion of their catchment lies in the glacial region.

 - Due to their Himalayan origin, these rivers lie between Nepal and Tibet.